compiler-explorer/compiler-explorer/docs/AddingALibrary.md

 If your library fits nicely into the harness then it should be straightforward to add it there.
 Anything more complex: contact the CE authors for more help.

+Remeber to also add the library dependencies following the same steps.
+It's on you if those should also appear in the UI.

 ## Putting it all together

 Hopefully that's enough to get an idea.
 The ideal case should be a pull request to add a couple of